-- Special Populations children with significant physical or developmental delays should be scheduled with the specified faculty or Peds/VT residents - Pediatric Contact Lenses contact lens evaluations for all young children (under 12 years) or any child 12-15 years who requests should be scheduled with the VT/Peds resident - Sports Vision screenings, evaluations, and therapy should be scheduled with the specified faculty - Myopia Control Clinic schedule with specified faculty and location - Acquired Brain Injury Clinic schedule with specified faculty and Peds/VT residents - Reading Clinic refer to specified faculty (Dr. Borsting) via VT administrative assistant
+- Disability and Accessibility Clinic children with significant physical or developmental delays should be scheduled with the specified faculty (Dr. Breau) or Peds/VT residents - Pediatric Contact Lenses contact lens evaluations for young children (under 8 years) and/or children (age 12 and under) who have unique visual or ocular conditions that require specialty contact lenses services.
+These patients should be scheduled in the Pediatric Contact Lens Service (with the Peds/CL Residents). - Sports Vision screenings, evaluations, and therapy should be scheduled with the specified faculty (Dr. Allred) - Myopia Control Clinic schedule during Myopia Control Clinic which runs in both Peds and CL Service on specified days.
+These patients may be scheduled with the residents as well.
+Ortho-K patients will be seen by the CL faculty and young children (under 7 years) with the Peds faculty.
+Atropine and soft multifocal patients can be seen by either doctor. - Acquired Brain Injury Clinic schedule with specified faculty (Dr. Bansal) and Peds/VT residents

-- The Peds/VT administrative assistants will schedule appointments for the Pediatric Vision Service.
-If the Peds/VT administrative assistants are not available, Patient Relations can help schedule these appointment as well (with the exception of Children's Vision Days, which are coordinated by the Children's Vision Day coordinator). - The Peds/VT administrative assistants will schedule all appointments for Vision Therapy and the Sub-Specialty Services.
+- The Peds/VT administrative assistant will schedule appointments for the Pediatric Vision Service.
+If the Peds/VT administrative assistant is not available, Patient Relations can help schedule this appointment as well. - The Peds/VT administrative assistants will schedule all appointments for Vision Therapy and the Sub-Specialty Services.